lukebarton/gabriel/README.md

-This repo will be thrown away.

-This repo is acting as a prototyping mess for a future app.
+This repo is acting as a prototyping playground for a future app and is intended to be thrown away.

-I'm exploring different directions and documenting it ocassionally.